Sophia-G-Chan/MYTE/README.md

 ### Milestone 2: Add Sign-In & accessibility features
 - allows the user to customize their to-do list

-### Milestone 3: Add larger goal/projects to get Journey view/projection
+### Milestone 3: Add larger goal/projects to get completed percent view/projection
 - completing one tasks of a larger goal/project will show the percentage completed of the larger goal.

 ### Milestone 4: Add AI integration